 About 2 months ago, I asked an actuary (someone who designs insurance products) who has left an insurance company what he buys for himself.
 Like many ex-actuaries I have spoken to, he said he would never buy an investment-linked plan or a whole life plan as it is just too expensive and doesn’t make sense.
 He has protected his family with term plans.
 So, if the chef doesn’t eat his own cooking, why should we?

 SM Goh pointed out that it is the advisers that wield the greatest influence on the type of plan a person purchases.
 I agree.
 We have been advocating term insurance for the past 7 years and not very much has changed.
 I believe real change will come when Singaporeans understand what insurance is for and begin to insist on term insurance.
 Salespeople will then have no choice but to sell it.

 It is a shame that clients have to tell this industry the right thing to do.
 But in this case of term insurance, it is the only way things will change.
 I look forward to the day when we have an advisory industry and not a sales one.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 7th November 2010.